kali-linex/linex/Documentation/process/handling-regressions.rst

 ++++++++++++++++++++

-*We don't cause regressions* -- this document describes what this "first rule of Linux kernel development" means in practice for developers.
+*We don't cause regressions* -- this document describes what this "first rule of Linex kernel development" means in practice for developers.
 It complements Documentation/admin-guide/reporting-regressions.rst, which covers the topic from a user's point of view; if you never read that text, go and at least skim over it before continuing here.